 His doctoral dissertation, “Jan Dismas Zelenka’s ‘Dixit Dominus’ Settings Within the Context of the Dresden Hofkapelle,” was awarded the American Choral Directors Association’s 2016 Julius Herford Dissertation Prize.
 The review committee for the Herford prize described his dissertation as “a model of outstanding research and presentation,” demonstrating “well-documented and to-be-applauded reasoning.”
 Using his own critical editions, Driscoll has produced the first recordings of Zelenka’s Dixit Dominus (ZWV 67) and Zelenka’s arrangement of Tomaso Ingegnieri’s Dixit Dominus.

 Driscoll is a past President of the Massachusetts chapter of the American Choral Directors Association (MassACDA).
 He currently serves as the Performing Choirs Chair for the 2022 American Choral Directors Association’s Eastern Region conference to be held in Boston, MA and has held a similar role in two previous conferences.
 He is a passionate advocate for teaching music literacy skills in the choral classroom and has given numerous presentations on the subject at professional conferences including at MassACDA Summer Conferences, at the ACDA Eastern Division conference, at the Massachusetts Music Educators Association’s All-State Conferences and at the National Association for Music Education’s All-Eastern conference.
-As a service to other music educators, he provides a number of free music literacy resources on his personal website, michaeldriscollconductor.com.
-He currently serves as the Auditioned Choirs Chair for the 2020 American Choral Directors Association’s Eastern Region conference in Rochester, NY.
+As a service to other music educators, he provides a number of free music literacy resources on his personal website.

 Driscoll earned an MM in Choral Conducting from the New England Conservatory and a DMA in Choral Conducting from Boston University.
 Past conducting teachers include Simon Carrington, Ann Howard Jones, and David Hoose.
 Driscoll began conducting as an undergraduate at Worcester Polytechnic Institute (WPI), directing a male a cappella group for three years.
 At WPI he also served as Assistant Director of the WPI Men’s Glee Club and Director of the WPI Concert Choir.
 Driscoll graduated from WPI in 1997 with a BS in Electrical Engineering and a minor in Music.
 He earned an MS in Electrical Engineering at WPI and worked as a software development engineer for two years before moving to a career in music.